EnvDroneSense/xml_GCP_converter/README.md

 ### Invalid EPSG Code
 - Use the "Test Projection" button to verify codes
 - Check [epsg.io](https://epsg.io) for valid EPSG codes
-- Leave empty to use default RD New projection
+- Leave empty to use default WGS84 projection

 ### GUI Not Starting
 - Ensure tkinter is installed with Python